scottcwilliams511/nstrumenta/README.md

 {
     "type": "nodejs",
     "name": "gpio-rpi",
-    "run": "npm run start",
+    "entry": "npm run start",
     "version": "0.0.13",
     "excludes": ["node_modules/"], // optional
-    "channels": [{"channel": "gpio-in", "type": "subscribe"},] }
+}
 ```

 `type` can be *nodejs*, *sandbox* (for web app sandboxes), or *algorithm*
-`run` is the command to run when an agent loads a module
+`exec` is the command to run when an agent loads a module
 `version` is a unique semver string; publishing with an existing version will fail
 `excludes` defaults to `["node_modules"]`; is a list of patterns to exclude from the module folder when publishing.
 Publishing with node modules is unnecessary and will consume excessive space.